ibexa/documentation-developer/docs/api/rest_api_guide.md

 </script>
 ```

-In order to test it, just save this code to some test.html file in the web folder of your [[= product_name_oss =]] installation.
+In order to test it, just save this code to some test.html file in the web folder of your [[= product_name =]] installation.
 If you use the rewrite rules, don't forget to allow this file to be served directly.

 If necessary, substitute `59` with the Content item ID of an item from your database.
 You will get the ContentInfo for item 59 in JSON encoding.